wavect/Webinar_BuildDockerImage/README.md

 # Webinar: Dockerize your applications

-Free to use for personal, educational purposes.
+Free to use for personal and non-commercial educational purposes only.

 ---
 Let us know if we can do anything for you!
 We also offer these courses to universities, companies and other educational organizations.